Trachyboa

-Trachyboa is a genus of nonvenomous dwarf boas endemic to Central and South America.
+Trachyboa is a traditional genus of nonvenomous dwarf boas endemic to Central and South America.
 They are largely terrestrial, fish-eating snakes that inhabit tropical lowlands.
-Two species are recognized.
+Two species have been recognized, although they are now placed in genus Tropidophis by some authorities.

 Distribution and habitat

 Species of Trachyboa are found in Central and South America in Panama, Pacific Colombia, and Ecuador.